University of Texas at Austin: Academics

 The University of Texas at Austin offers more than 100 undergraduate and 170 graduate degrees.
 In the 2009–2010 academic year, the university awarded a total of 13,215 degrees: 67.7% bachelor's degrees, 22.0% master's degrees, 6.4% doctoral degrees, and 3.9% Professional degrees.

 In addition, the university has nine honors programs, eight of which span a variety of academic fields: Liberal Arts Honors, the Business Honors Program, the Turing Scholars Program in Computer Science, Engineering Honors, the Dean's Scholars Program in Natural Sciences, the Health Science Scholars Program in Natural Sciences, the Polymathic Scholars Program in Natural Sciences, and the Undergraduate Nursing Honors Program in School of Nursing.
-The ninth is the Plan II Honors Program, a rigorous interdisciplinary program that is a major in and of itself.
+The ninth is the Plan II Honors Program, an interdisciplinary program that is a major in and of itself.
 Many Plan II students pursue a second major, often participating in another department's honors program in addition to Plan II.
 The university also offers programs such as the Freshman Research Initiative and Texas Interdisciplinary Plan.